olavea/olavea/content/blog/2024/02/11-are-your-devs-stuck-with-content-creation/index.md

 # Are your devs STUCK with their content creation? 🤔

 You know it’s important for your users to find technical content from devs like themselves.
-You know creating useful technical content is surprisingly hard with the wrong support.
-Are you unsure how to support your dev team with their content creation?
+You know devs creating useful technical content require support.
+BUT do you know what kind of support EACH of your devs need with their content creation?

 ## Imagine your dev team publishing REGULARLY 🤹‍♂️

 Imagine this – Imagine your devs UNSTUCK.
-Imagine user feedback about the “super useful technical content” your dev team is creating.
-Imagine knowing exactly how to support your devs so they keep creating content with a smile.
+Imagine your users giving positive feedback about the “super useful technical content” your dev team is creating.
+Imagine knowing exactly how to support EACH of your devs so they keep creating and keep smiling.

 ## Content creation is fun with Queen Raae by your side 😃

-Get You Devs Unstuck – Sometimes what it takes to get unstuck with an unfamiliar task is to get help with … EVERYTHING.
-Let MY team do all the "boring" stuff so that YOUR devs only have to SHOW UP and talk to Queen Raae about everyday work stuff, no prep.
+Get You Devs Unstuck – Sometimes what it takes to get unstuck is to get help with … almost EVERYTHING.
+Let MY team do all the "boring" stuff so that YOUR devs only have to SHOW UP and talk to Queen Raae about everyday work stuff.
+No preparation.
+No procrastination.

-Everything sounds like a lot, but ask yourself “how much is your dev team’s time worth to you?”

 ## Book a live 1-on-1 call with me now,  👩‍🏫